-There’s a lot of exposure about this beautiful island paradise and its tourism industry, as well as property and uncontrolled developments.
+There’s a lot of exposure about this beautiful island paradise and its tourism industry, as well as property and uncontrolled developments again.
 There are a lot of critiques and arguments determined to stop hotel and villa developments in certain areas.
 Some would even argue there’s a price war going on between hotels and resorts.

 Molstad concludes with the fact that Bali is sustaining its culture much better than most other places.
 Interestingly enough what attracted the first tourists to Bali was the unique culture and people, not the ‘great’ hedonistic lifestyle.
+What is the case today?
+We see an awful lot of community, eco, culture developments, mixed with the clear signal again from the government of no more figures for the sake of it, but quality, eco, sustainable, health, residential, etc.

 We’ve got to try and keep what is so unique about this magical island.
 But how?

 Well, we could start by realizing that Balinese and Indonesian culture is indeed a melting-pot of many; Indian, Chinese, Arab, and European.
-And its been evolving and integrating for generations.
+And it’s been evolving and integrating for generations.
 I remember being shown an article some time ago dealing with these issues written in the 1930s!
 So, it’s not exactly a new topic.

 Let’s look at some interesting facts and historical aspects.
 Some of these may not be to everyone’s liking, but it’s all meant to highlight issues for a better future for us all.